How Long Does Stomach Flu Last? An Expert Weighs In

 The confusion may be due to some symptom overlap, such as body aches, nausea, and low-grade fever, says Gary Rogg, MD, an internist at Montefiore Medical Center in New York City.

 But a flu shot won't protect against stomach bugs.
-There's no such thing as a stomach-flu shot (at least for grown-ups).
+There's no such thing as a stomach flu shot (at least not for grown-ups).

 Culprit, thy name is norovirus